iocoop/policies/Bylaws.md

 ### Section 7.04.
 Election.

-The Directors shall be elected at the annual meetings or by written ballot in accordance with Sections 6.16–6.19 of these Bylaws.
+The Directors shall be elected at the annual meetings or by written or electronic ballot in accordance with Sections 6.16–6.19 of these Bylaws.
 The candidates receiving the highest number of votes up to the number of Directors to be elected shall be elected.

 ### Section 7.05.
 Terms of Office.

 The terms of office for Directors shall be 1 year.
 Each Director shall hold office until the expiration of the term for which elected and until the election and qualification of a successor.
+Any reduction of the authorized number of Directors shall not result in any Director's being removed before his or her term of office expires.

 ### Section 7.06.
 Compensation.